Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 docker push  ghcr.io/<YOUR_USERNAME>/<image_name>:latest
 ```

-You can check your packages (or anyone public package) in https://github.com/USERNAME?tab=stars
+You can check your packages (or anyone public package) in https://github.com/USERNAME?tab=packages

-### Actions access
+### Actions enable by connecting to a repo
 You can connect a repository to a package on GitHub.com.

 When you publish a package that is scoped to a personal account or an organization, the package is not linked to a repository by default.
 If you connect a package to a repository, the package's landing page will show information and links from the repository, such as the README.